Call Today! Free Immediate Response (818) 781-1570

 SCRAM Device

-The SCRAM bracelet is a form of electronic monitoring that is often imposed as a California driving under the influence penalty.
+The SCRAM bracelet is a form of electronic monitoring often imposed as a California driving under the influence penalty.
 SCRAM stands for Secure Continuous Remote Alcohol Monitor.
-It's an electronic device you wear on your ankle, which detects alcohol in your sweat.
+It's an electronic device you wear on your ankle that detects alcohol in your sweat.

-The device checks for alcohol in your blood about once every hour, at random intervals.
+The device checks for alcohol in your blood at random intervals, about once every hour.
 It saves the results and transmits a report to a monitoring service once per day.
-It also detects if you attempt to tamper with the device, and includes this information in the daily report.
+It also detects if you attempt to tamper with the device and includes this information in the daily report.

-Typically, when you are order to wear a SCRAM device, you can travel anywhere.
+Typically, when you are ordered to wear a SCRAM device, you can travel anywhere.
 However, you are prohibited from consuming alcohol.

-Deferred Entry of Judgment – California Penal Code Section 1000
+Deferred Entry of Judgment – Penal Code 1000 PC

 It will typically include 36 months of probation.
 However, you will be required to plead guilty to a simple drug possession charge, and the court will order you to complete a treatment program that usually lasts about 5 months.